 I like series 4 the best for a number of reasons.
 First of all I prefer Hal as a character to Mitchell.

-I loved Mitchell, Aidan Turner is a truly charismatic and engaging performer however Mitchell is a bit more of a straight forward good guy Vampire character.
-The dark, brooding, sexy bad boy character that we have seen a dozen times.
-Though I felt the end to Mitchell’s story was quite a good twist on the reformed Vampire story as Mitchell ultimately fails to be a control his bloodlust.
+I loved Mitchell.
+Aidan Turner is a truly charismatic and engaging performer, however Mitchell is a bit more of a straight forward good guy Vampire character.
+The dark, brooding, sexy bad boy that we have seen a dozen times.
+Though I did feel the end to Mitchell’s story was quite a good twist on the reformed Vampire story, as Mitchell ultimately fails to be a control his bloodlust.
 Sadly as he himself says, he always was the bad guy and has to be put down by his best friend.

-Still Hal to me offered up a new take on the good guy Vampire.
-He was almost a comical deconstruction of that type of character being presented as more neurotic than dark and brooding, more of an uncool and awkward character than a dangerous loner.
+Still Hal to me offered up a new take on the classic good guy Vampire.
+He was almost a comical deconstruction of that type of character, being presented as more neurotic in his attempts to control his bloodlust, than dark and brooding.

 I think the potential for comedy overall was better with Hal than Mitchell, though at the same time I felt Hal when he was evil was far more menacing than Mitchell.